agudluri/python-developer-coding-challenge-2025/docs/job-description.md

 **Type:** Contract

 ## About the Role
 We are looking for a versatile Python developer to design, build, and operate an end-to-end pipeline for ingesting, analyzing, and visualizing security logs across AWS, Azure, and GCP.
-You will help our security and operations teams surface actionable insights from DNS logs, proxy logs, NSG flow logs, Orca, Uptycs, and additional telemetry sources.
+You will help our security and operations teams surface actionable insights from DNS logs, proxy logs, NSG flow logs, VPC flow logs, Orca, Uptycs, and additional telemetry sources.

 ## Key Responsibilities
 ### Multi-Cloud Log Ingestion & Analysis
-- Write Python services to fetch and normalize logs via AWS/Azure/GCP APIs (S3, Storage Queues, Pub/Sub, etc.).
+- Write Python services to fetch and normalize logs via AWS/Azure/GCP APIs (S3, Storage Accounts, Google Cloud Storage, etc.).
-- Parse, cleanse, and aggregate diverse log types (DNS, proxy, Orca, Uptycs, NSG flow logs, and more).
+- Parse, cleanse, and aggregate diverse log types (DNS, proxy, Orca, Uptycs, NSG flow logs, VPC flow logs, and more).
 - Identify data quality issues, annotate metadata, and document remediation steps.

 ### Interactive Visualization